Arrigo Serpieri

-Arrigo Serpieri (Bologna, 15 June 1877 - Florence, 29 January 1960) was an economist, politician, and agronomist.
+Arrigo Serpieri (Bologna, 15 June 1877 - Florence, 29 January 1960) was an Italian economist, politician, and agronomist.
 Serpieri was an expert in agricultural economics, and was undersecretary of the Ministry of Agriculture during the Fascist period.

 He was also President of the Academy of Georgofili, Senator since 1939, and rector of the University of Florence from 1937 to 1942.

 Life

-Born in Bologna on 15 June 1877 he led his classical studies and attended the School of Agriculture of Milan where he graduated in 1900 with a dissertation on sharecropping.
+Born in Bologna on 15 June 1877, he led his classical studies and attended the School of Agriculture of Milan where he graduated in 1900 with a dissertation on sharecropping.
 Since his youth Serpieri had attended the company of his uncle to S. Giorgio di Piano, which was considered advanced for its time.
 Initially he entered the Milanese school as a teacher of valuation, but in 1906 he moved to Perugia after winning the competition by a professor at the School of Agriculture of Perugia.

 He taught here for one year, returning to Milan the following year when he obtained the chair holder in his school of origin.
 In 1922 under the Ministry of Agriculture he began his collaboration with institutions, writing and directing the Forest Act, the following year under the Ministry of Nitti in the newborn National Forestry Institute of Florence.
 There he resumed teaching economics and valuation.
 Serpieri pushed to separate the study of forestry issues by studying the problems of mountain areas.

 In the First World War he served in the Army Corps of Engineers, as a lieutenant, but was soon assigned to the management of forest services and procurement, where he earned the title of captain.

+He died on 29 January 1960.